 15th Arrondissement Town Hall Christmas Market

-In the courtyard at the 15th district's Hotel de Ville (31 rue Péclet, near Vaugirard Metro Station), you'll see about 20 chalets offering regional specialities, crafts, jewelry, and Christmas decorations, plus plenty of free fun activities including pony rides, sleigh rides, and even a merry-go-round.
+In the courtyard at the 15th district's Hotel de Ville (31 rue Péclet, near Vaugirard Metro Station), you'll see about 20 chalets offering regional specialities, crafts, jewelry, and Christmas decorations, plus plenty of free fun activities including a merry-go-round.

-The market is usually there for about 10 days leading up to Christmas.
+The market is usually here for about 10 days leading up to Christmas

 Place d'Italie Marché de Noel